sratul35/Simple-HTTP-Server-with-Resource-Handling/README.md

 replace PORT_NUMBER with your desired port number

 3. Open your web browser and navigate to http://localhost:PORT_NUMBER/ to view the server's home page.

+4. Navigate to http://localhost:PORT_NUMBER/PATH_TO_RESOURCE to view the specified resource.

+replace PATH_TO_RESOURCE with the path to the desired resource file